-- our key suppliers such as those entities that manage the AADA Convention, Study Tours and Automotive Dealer Magazine;
+- our key suppliers such as those entities that manage the AADA Convention, and Study Tours,

-- other automotive suppliers or industry participants such as convention sponsors, magazine advertisers, warranty providers or credit providers;
+- other automotive suppliers or industry participants such as convention sponsors, warranty providers or credit providers,

-- external service providers, such as accountants, auditors, lawyers, credit reporting bodies, mailing houses, marketing agencies, storage providers and research consultants;
+- external service providers, such as accountants, auditors, lawyers, credit reporting bodies, mailing houses, marketing agencies, storage providers and research consultants, or

 - government or regulatory authorities, where required or permitted by law.

-You may request access to the personal information that we hold about you by using the contact details provided above.
+You may request access to the Personal Information that we hold about you by using the contact details provided below.